Does your lender takes the title to your home?

 Are my children will be responsible for the repayment of the loan?

-Reverse mortgage are non-recourse loans.
-That means if the family or heirs wish to keep the home and the balance is more than the home’s value they would only have to pay 95% of the appraised value to keep the home.
-If they owe LESS than the value of the home, they would pay the full balance.
+Reverse mortgages are non-recourse loans.
+This means if the family or heirs wish to keep the home and the balance is more than the home’s value they would only have to pay 95% of the appraised value to keep the home.
+If the borrower owes less than the value of the home, the beneficiaries would be required to payoff the existing reverse mortgage balance thru financing or selling the home.
+Any additional funds remaining from proceeds belong to the estate or beneficiary of the borrower.

 Do only low-income seniors get reverse mortgages?